-\begin{proof}[Proof of Theorem \ref{hyperkahler fourfold}] Theorem 1.1 of~\cite{Ben} says that if $Z$ is a hyperk\"{a}hler fourfold which is the zero locus of a general global section of completely reducible, globally generated, equivariant vector bundles over a Grassmannian, orthogonal or symplectic Grassmannian, then $Z$ is either of Beauville--Donagi type or of Debarre--Voisin type.
-From Proposition~\ref{prop_h0q_Z} and Corollary~\ref{criterion}, each fourfold with trivial canonical bundle classified in Theorem~\ref{classification} for exceptional homogeneous varieties is not hyperk\"{a}hler.
-Hence, we get the conclusion. \end{proof}
+\begin{proof}[Proof of Corollary~\ref{corollary of main result}] Theorem 1.1 of~\cite{Ben} says that if $Z$ is a hyperk\"{a}hler fourfold which is the zero locus of a general global section of completely reducible, globally generated, equivariant vector bundles over a Grassmannian, orthogonal or symplectic Grassmannian, then $Z$ is either of Beauville--Donagi type or of Debarre--Voisin type.
+Hence, by Theorem~\ref{hyperkahler fourfold} we get the conclusion. \end{proof}